caporalesimone/RazorEnhacedCSharpScripts/README.md

 ## Disclaimer

-Most of those scripts are tested only on [Demise Server](https://www.uogdemise.com/) but feel free to fix it for your server and send me a PR
+Most of these scripts are tested only on [Demise Server](https://www.uogdemise.com/) but feel free to fix it for your server and send me a PR
 Some scripts are under development or just for reference purpose.
 Do not expect that all is perfect!

-## Use those scripts
+## Use the scripts

 Clone this repo into RazorEnhanced _Scripts_ folder and add all C# files you need